 Conclusion

 You can now tell the difference between grey and white hair.
-If you have started going grey, it means melanin in some hair follicles is dying, causing some hair strands to turn white.
+If you have started going grey, it means melanocytes in some hair follicles are dying or dysfunctioning, causing some hair strands to turn white.

 On the other hand, white hair means the absence of melanin in your hair follicles.
 When this happens, all your hair turns completely white.
 You can always use various styling colors and moisturizers to keep your grey or white hair soft, shiny, and in your desired color.